Botspot/androidbuddy/README.md

 Manage your Android phone from a Linux computer.
 File transfer, file browsing and in-place editing, screen control, tethering, reverse tethering, and an autostsrt feature when a phone is detected.

-What do I use it for?
+What do I use AndroidBuddy for?
-- Move big videos to my computer and then delete them off the phone
+- Move big videos to my computer and then delete them from the phone
-- Share my fast ethernet connection with it
+- Share my fast ethernet connection with my phone
 - Respond to texts with a full size keyboard

 This should work on any Debian-based distro regardless of CPU architecture, but it has been tested on ARM64 Raspberry Pi OS.